+Employment-related loans

+2025/26 2024/25

-Employment-related loans 2024/25 2023/24 Official Rate of Interest (ORI) Note 4 2.25%
+Official Rate of Interest (ORI) Note 4 2.25%

+N. A.

-- Where a director or employee receives one or more loans from an employer that in total exceed £10,000 at any point in the tax year, interest of at least the ORI must be paid to avoid a benefit charge.
-There must also be a contractual obligation to pay that interest. - Where a benefit arises, the excess of the ORI over the actual interest paid must be applied to the value of the loan to calculate the benefit. - Loans from a close company to shareholders of the company may also generate a tax charge for the company.
+- 1. Where a director or employee receives one or more loans from an employer that in total exceed £10,000 at any point in the tax year, interest of at least the ORI must be paid to avoid a benefit charge.
+There must also be a contractual obligation to pay that interest. - 2.
+Where a benefit arises, the excess of the ORI over the actual interest paid must be applied to the value of the loan to calculate the benefit. - 3.
+Loans from a close company to shareholders of the company may also generate a tax charge for the company.
 A close company is (broadly) one under the control of 5 or fewer shareholders. - 4.
-At the time of publication, the ORI for 2024/25 has not been announced.
+In a change of policy for 2025/26, the ORI may now be varied guarterly during the year.
+On the 6 April 2025, it is rising to 3.75%.

-Tax-free mileage allowances
+Tax-fron mileago allowances

+rax-rice illiteage attowalites

-Employee's own transport Cars, first 10,000 miles Cars, over 10,000 miles Business passengers Motorcycle Bicycle
+Employee's own transport per business mile

+Cars, first 10,000 miles 45p

+Cars, over 10,000 miles 25p

+Business passengers 5p

+Motorcycle 24p

+Bicycle 20p

-- Notes - The above mileage rates also apply to employees completing business journeys in their own electric vehicle, as long as the employee is charging the vehicle themself. - 2.
-Passenger must be completing the same business journey. - For all except the business passengers' allowance, if the employer does not pay the full mileage rate, the employee can claim tax relief on any shortfall from HMRC.
+- The above mileage rates also apply to employees completing business journeys in their own electric vehicle, as long as the employee is charging the vehicle themself. - Passenger must be completing the same business journey. - For all except the business passengers' allowance, if the employer does not pay the full mileage rate, the employee can claim tax relief on any shortfall from HMBC

-Employee share schemes Type of share scheme Tax advantages
+Employee share schemes

+Type of share scheme